Skip to Main Content

 How to achieve it?

-Data Stewardship: Take responsibility for managing the integrity, security, and accessibility of data throughout its lifecycle.
+Data stewardship: Take responsibility for managing the integrity, security, and accessibility of data throughout its lifecycle.
 This includes ensuring data is accurate, updated, and securely stored.

 Addressing biases in data and ensuring that data use does not harm any individual or community.